HNeukermans/Hallo/README.md

 Hallo
 =====

-My personal SIP C# .NET project.
-I'm currenlty developing a SIP protocol tack.
+My personal SIP C# protocol stack.
 The protocol stack will provide me the building blocks to develop my own, primitive, SIP network.
 View wiki for more information.